ahmetgezmen/Google-Kickstart-Solutions/Kick-Start-2013/Round B/Sudoku Checker/README.md

 #This means t is the lines inside the little squares, k is the row containing the little squares.
 #In this way, loop 1 will rotate for small square columns.
 #And we're going to divide the n ^ 2-sided square into n-sided squares.
 Of course, these sections will be found in the 2nd cycle.
+#
 # Fifth
 #
+#We open a loop to check the information about the little squares that will be shown to us in the second loop.
+#We are looking at how many of these values are there.
+#If there is more than 1, we return the value of isMatch as "true" in the condition blocks.
+#And at the end we clear the list to use
+#
+# Finally.
+#We're going out of all loops.
+#And with conditional blocks, if IsMatch is "false" then we write "true" "No" if "Yes".